kabasset/azulero/roam.md

 In addition to the input image file and sequence configuration file, static parameters can be adjusted with command line options.

 The frame format is specified with `--format` and the frame rate with `--fps`.
 For example, a 720p60 video is configured with `--format 1280 720 --fps 60`.

 The output file name is given to parameter `-o`.

+Check `azul roam -h` for more details.